tverg419/python_algorithms/README.md

 - define a merge function
     - compares the lower bound of the old/new intervals
     - compares the upper bound of the old/new intervals
     - if the intervals overlap, take the min as the lower bound and take the max as the upper bound

 **Notes**
 -

 ---

+### December 27, 2021

+**Problem:** #206 Reverse Linked-List

+**Solution**
+- Define two pointer
+    - current (holds the remaining portion of the linked list)
+    - reverse (holds the reverese linked list)
+- Loop:
+    - store the next values temporarily
+    - point the current value to the reverse to add the next value to reveresed list
+    - update the reverse pointer to hold the new linked list
+    - reassign current the temporatily stored values

+**Notes**
+- Defining a linked list
+- Utilizing two pointers in a linked-list

+---